27 Best Travel Planning Tools and Apps

 It tells you how much each type of transport costs and includes helpful hacks, like which exit to take from the station or where to stand on the platform.

-It’s also connected into real-time travel updates so it will tell you how long you have to wait for the next bus or if your service is disrupted.
+It’s also connected to real-time travel updates, so it will tell you how long you have to wait for the next bus or if your service is disrupted.

 App for trip planning

-Staying loyal to a specific booking app pays off
+Staying loyal to a specific hotel pays off

-For example, Hotels.com, a booking platform (which also comes with an app) where you can find accommodations all over the world offers a program that allows its customers to get a free night after 10 stays.
+For example, the IHG hotel chain has accommodations in several price points.
+You can find accommodations all over the world, and the company offers a program that allows its customers to get a free night after a certain number of 10 stays.

-However, it’s not just Hotels.com that rewards loyal customers.
-Many other platforms such as Booking.com offer free nights and perks for those users who stay with them for a while.
+However, it’s not just IHG that rewards loyal customers.
+Many other platforms, such as Hilton Honors, offer free nights and perks for those users who stay with them for a while.

 Plan your hotel room